somework/p2p-path-finder/README.md

 * `InfeasiblePath` &mdash; indicates that no route satisfies the requested constraints.

 Search guardrails (expansion/visited-state/time-budget limits) surface through the `SearchOutcome::guardLimits()` method.
-The returned `GuardLimitStatus` aggregate exposes helpers such as `anyLimitReached()` so callers can inspect whether searches exhausted their configured protections without relying on exceptions.
+The returned `SearchGuardReport` aggregate exposes helpers such as `anyLimitReached()` and captures the actual expansion/visited counts and elapsed milliseconds so callers can inspect whether searches exhausted their configured protections without relying on exceptions.
 Opt-in escalation via `withGuardLimitException()` converts those guard-limit breaches into a `GuardLimitExceeded` throwable instead of metadata.